KurtE/ILI9341_t3n/README.md

 http://forum.pjrc.com/threads/26305-Highly-optimized-ILI9341-%28320x240-TFT-color-display%29-library

-This version of the library supports the Adafruit displays that use the ILI9341 displays, but in addition are setup to support the displays that are sold by PJRC, which include:
+This version of the library supports the Adafruit displays that use the ILI9341 displays, but in addition are set up to support the displays that are sold by PJRC, which include:
 	http://pjrc.com/store/display_ili9341.html
 	http://pjrc.com/store/display_ili9341_touch.html

-Note: this library like the ILI9341_t3 library which it is derived from no longer  require any of the Adafruit libraries, such as their Adafruit_ILI9341 and Adafruit_GFX libraries APIS are based on, but...
+Note: this library, like the ILI9341_t3 library which it is derived from, no longer requires any of the Adafruit libraries, such as their Adafruit_ILI9341 and Adafruit_GFX libraries APIS are based on, but...

 Adafruit library info
 =======================

-...as this code is based of of their work, their original information is included below:
+...as this code is based on their work, their original information is included below:

 ------------------------------------------